alistairjoelquinn/atelier.nvim/README.md

 <img width="881" alt="Screenshot 2025-05-24 at 19 52 42" src="https://github.com/user-attachments/assets/1d89f05a-04d6-41dc-8412-99dd6f5988be" />

-In order to simply to creation and editing of theme, color highlights have been divided up into the 14 groups you can see in the window.
+In order to simplify the creation and editing of themes, the color highlights have been divided up into the 14 groups you can see in the window.

 ## Theme page